bonitasoft/bonita-doc/md/database-configuration.md

 ::: warning
 Please note this procedure cannot be performed using the Bonita Studio.
 The Bonita Studio can run only on the H2 Database.
-To use Bonita BPM on another RDBMS, please use a [bundle](_basic-bonita-bpm-platform-installation.md) or set up a [standalone server](deploy-bundle.md).
+To use Bonita on another RDBMS, please use a [bundle](_basic-bonita-platform-installation.md) or set up a [standalone server](deploy-bundle.md).
 :::

 Here are the steps to follow.
 They are the same for the engine database and the business data database:
 1. Create the database
-2. Customize RDBMS to make it work with Bonita BPM
+2. Customize RDBMS to make it work with Bonita
 3. Add the JDBC driver to the bundle if the database is proprietary
 4. Configure the bundle with database information